davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 #### Prerequistes to run theh demos if on WSL (or macOS)

-> In the original demo during Ignite The Tour, we used Ubuntu running on Windows Subsystem for Linux (WSL).
-You can use that, or you can continue to use the Cloud Shell if you like.
-These commands will work in either.
-> If you do use Ubuntu on Windows, you will need to make sure to follow the [instructions here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?WT.mc_id=ignitethetour-github-mig20) to install the Azure CLI.
+>

-> You will also need to install the Linux VM's RSA certificate using the following commands:
+> You will need to install the Linux VM's RSA certificate using the following commands:
 > ```language-bash
 > $RESOURCE_GROUP_NAME=<WHATEVER YOU USED ABOVE>
 > $MONGO_VM_NAME=mongo
+ ssh-keygen
 > az vm user update -u azureuser --ssh-key-value "$(< ~/.ssh/id_rsa.pub)" -g $RESOURCE_GROUP_NAME -n $MONGO_VM_NAME
 > ```